top of page

 Training that reduces implicit bias through cultural and structural humility better aligns pharmacy practice with evidence-based, person-centered care.
 This approach improves health outcomes and prevents disparities from being reinforced through routine decisions, workflows, or benefit structures.

-Pharmacist managers must ensure their teams understand the long-standing role of SDOH in healthcare.
-While the pandemic amplified conversations around disparities, initiatives like Healthy People 2020 and foundational work by the WHO demonstrate that SDOH has shaped public health strategies for decades.
+Pharmacy managers must ensure their teams understand the long-standing role of SDOH in healthcare and pharmacy.
+While the pandemic amplified conversations about disparities, initiatives such as Healthy People 2020 and the WHO’s Essential Medicines List (EML) have long underscored the connection between access to medication and public health.⁴ ⁵

 Roles in Action: